WolfgangMehner/vim-plugins/lua-support/README.md

 RELEASE NOTES
 ================================================================================

-RELEASE NOTES FOR VERSION 1.1pre
+RELEASE NOTES FOR VERSION 1.0.1pre
 ----------------------------------------------------------------------
 - The templates which are inserted into new files as file skeletons can be specified in the templates library, via the property:
     Lua::FileSkeleton::Script
 - Update Lua's reference manual to 5.3.4.
-- Minor changes.
+- Minor changes and bugfixes.

 RELEASE NOTES FOR OLDER VERSIONS